vendidero/shiptastic-for-woocommerce/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Shiptastic for WooCommerce is your all-in-one shipping solution for WooCommerce.
-Seamlessly create and manage (partial) shipments and returns to orders and let Shiptastic do the heavy-lifting.
+From partial shipments to shipping rules, Shiptastic got you covered.

 == Description ==